INDEX

 The objective of the Small Radio Telescope Program was to acquire and operate a small radio telescope in support of a comprehensive educational and research program.
 This program was directed at increasing the understanding of science and electrical engineering in the local schools and universities of the greater Daytona Area.

-In February the Small Radio Telescope (SRT) Program, funded by the IEEE Life Member Committee, placed the initial purchase orders necessary to obtain a commercial small radio telescope instrument.
+In February of 2008 the Small Radio Telescope (SRT) Program, funded by the IEEE Life Member Committee, placed the initial purchase orders necessary to obtain a commercial small radio telescope instrument.

 In late February 2009 the completed SRT system was delivered to the Daytona Museum of Arts and Sciences (MOAS).
-On 21 February 2009 the system was demonstrated to the Life Members Committee (LMC) as part of their Orlando Florida meeting agenda.
-After the Life Members meeting the 7.5 foot parabolic dish was replaced with a 10 foot dish to dramatically improve the systems sensitivity.
+On 21 February 2009 the system was demonstrated to the Life Members Committee (LMC) who had funded the program.

 In early April 2009 the antenna system was mounted on a 20 foot mast at the Museum of Arts and Sciences and integrated into the planetarium's control console position.
 With the antenna installed in the museum's planetarium a series of detailed tests were run prior to integrating it into the planetarium program.

-During November 2009 a small team of engineers from Embry-Riddle Aeronautical University started looking at the existing SRT software interfaces to make it more user friendly and more meaningful to the potential users.
-We want to thank Dr. Hugh Ward, Dr. Billy Barott, Jeanette Barott, Jonathan Marolf, Logan Meers and Nick Bartolotta for there help and support.
+During November 2009 a small team of engineers from Embry-Riddle Aeronautical University examined the existing SRT software interfaces and modified them to make it more user friendly and more meaningful to potential users.

-In early 2010 permission was given by the Daytona Section Executive Committee to install the hardware and software to permit remote operation of the SRT for research and educational purposes.
-The hardware was successfully installed and now remote operation of the SRT is currently available to a limited number of researchers, from any location, in the world, that has internet access.
+In early 2010 hardware and software were installed to permit the SRT to be remotely operated to extend its application for research and educational purposes.
+This modification allowed the SRT is available to researchers and educators, from any location, in the world, that has internet access.

 A prototype website with the URL

-http://www.daytonaSRT.org is under construction to permit a general gateway to the SRT to allow operation of the small radio telescope for research and educational purposes.
+https://www.daytonaSRT.org was developed to permit a gateway to the SRT to allow operation of the small radio telescope for research and educational purposes.

-Detailed photos and a description of the development and testing of the SRT can be found on the SRT Program section of this website
+Photos and a detailed description of the development and testing phase of the small radio telescope installation can be found on the SRT Program section of this website

-On March 19, 2011 a conference paper "Development of a Small Radio Telescope for Engineering Education" was presented at SoutheastCon.
+On March 19, 2011 a conference paper "Development of a Small Radio Telescope for Engineering Education" was presented at SoutheastCon2011.
 The paper was authored by Charles Husbands, Dr. William Barott, and Jeanette Barott.
-Copies of this paper can be obtained for personal use by contacting the authors.
+Copies of this paper are available through the IEEE Xplorer Network or can be obtained, for personal use, by contacting the authors.
 The authors all appear on the Section Officers Page of this website.

 .